Refining two-loop corrections to trilinear Higgs couplings in the Two-Higgs-Doublet Model: Introduction

 The trilinear self-coupling of the detected Higgs boson is however not the only trilinear scalar coupling required to reconstruct the shape of the Higgs potential in models with extended scalar sectors.
 Other trilinear couplings can appear in pair production processes of the detected Higgs boson, like $gg\to hh$ at the (HL-)LHC, and can also receive significant radiative corrections, see e.g.\ Refs.~\cite{Arco:2025pgx,Braathen:2025qxf}.
 In the 2HDM, this is in particular the case of the coupling $\lambda_{hhH}$.

-Recent improvements~\cite{Degrassi:2023eii,Bahl:2025wzj,Degrassi:2025pqt} in the calculation of trilinear scalar couplings at two loops and in the renormalisation of the condition of alignment now motivate revisiting the earlier results of Refs.~\cite{Braathen:2019pxr,Braathen:2019zoh} for $\lambda_{hhh}$ in order to relax some of the simplifications made therein, and to extend the scope of these calculations to other couplings such as $\lambda_{hhH}$.
+Recent improvements~\cite{Degrassi:2023eii,Bahl:2025wzj,Degrassi:2025pqt} in the calculation of trilinear scalar couplings at two loops and in the renormalisation of the condition of alignment now motivate revisiting the earlier results of Refs.~\cite{Braathen:2019pxr,Braathen:2019zoh} for $\lambda_{hhh}$ in order to relax some of the simplifications made therein (in particular neglecting loop-induced corrections to the alignment condition on the \cp-even mixing angle $\alpha$), and to extend the scope of these calculations to other couplings such as $\lambda_{hhH}$.
 In these proceedings, we present preliminary results from our ongoing work on improving predictions for the leading two-loop corrections to the trilinear scalar couplings contributing to Higgs pair production in the 2HDM.